Specialties

 - Describe the role of spirometry in diagnosing and measuring the severity of COPD (CR3)

-- Describe the purpose and expected findings of other investigations including chest X-Ray, full blood count and arterial blood gases in a patient with COPD (CR3)
+- Describe the purpose and potential abnormal findings of other investigations including chest X-Ray, full blood count and arterial blood gases in a patient with COPD (CR3)

-- Explain the rationale behind the stepwise approach to COPD management and demonstrate use of the British Thoracic Society guidelines and NICE guidelines on COPD and the BNF to choose drugs for COPD (CR3)
+- Explain the rationale behind the stepwise approach to COPD management and demonstrate use of the British Thoracic Society and NICE guidelines on COPD to choose drugs for COPD (CR3)

-- List drugs that can be used to aid smoking cessation and give evidence for their effectiveness (CR3)
+- Learn the drugs that can be used to aid smoking cessation and give evidence for their effectiveness and be aware of their contraindications (CR3)

 - Give smoking cessation advice to a patient (CR3)

-- Explain the mechanism of action and major side effects of bronchodilators, corticosteroids, theophylline in the management of COPD.
-Use BRAINS&AIMS when choosing, giving and monitoring the drugs.
+- Explain the mechanism of action and major side effects of bronchodilators, corticosteroids and theophylline in the management of COPD.
 (CR3)

 - Describe the roles of specialist nursing, physiotherapy and pulmonary rehabilitation in the management of COPD (CR3)

-- Describe the role of long term oxygenation therapy in COPD (CR3)
+- Learn the role of community services in the management of COPD (CR3)

-- List complications of COPD and describe their investigation and management (CR3)
+- Learn complications of COPD and describe their investigation and management (CR3)

 - Acute Exacerbations of COPD